saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 - Trying to read the books causes a **fatigue point** and leaves the **adventurer** disoriented for a short while.
 If they insist they may find out some information.
   - This library contains mostly Acheron Zul journals.
-  - Acheron Zul was searching for how to become immortal, another topic he was researching was on how to transmute humans into void demons.
+  - Acheron Zul was searching for how to stop the [dead vigil]{.tip} and how to become immortal.
   - The journals have a weak curse, making them very hard to read, reading them for too long will make the **adventurers** **Nauseated**.
 - **Acheron Zul Old Grimoire**: Scorched, as someone tried to burn it, some pages are thorn.
 Has wizard spells:
   - 2 level 1 spells